gniquyij/BSer/README.md

 # BSer

-## what is BSer
+## What is BSer

-a bullshit generator.
+A bullshit generator.

-## how BSer works
+## How BSer works

-generate non-sense sentence(s) of the required length by joining the words randomly selected from the corpus.
+Generate non-sense sentence(s) of the required length by joining the words randomly selected from the corpus.

-## target usage
+## Target usage

 @nlper: random corpus as the baseline in model verification.